PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

 // phpcs:enable
 ```

+> [!NOTE]
-> Note: All `phpcs:disable` and `phpcs:enable` comments only apply to the file they are contained within.
+> All `phpcs:disable` and `phpcs:enable` comments only apply to the file they are contained within.
 After the file has finished processing all sniffs are re-enabled for future files.

+> [!NOTE]
-> Note: Selective disabling and re-enabling of codes/sniffs/categories/standards is only available from PHP_CodeSniffer version 3.2.0 onwards.
+> Selective disabling and re-enabling of codes/sniffs/categories/standards is only available from PHP_CodeSniffer version 3.2.0 onwards.

 You can also ignore a single line using the `phpcs:ignore` comment.
 If placed on a line by itself, this comment will ignore the line that the comment is on and the following line.
 It is typically used like this: